dealingwith/daniel-industries/_posts/2023-12-12-meaning-dementia.markdown

 Or maybe I can cultivate the crazy and develop an ability to stare into donut eaters' souls.

-> If i was a farmer
+> If I was a farmer
 > Instead of a faker
-> If i was a realer
+> If I was a realer
-> and not just some raker
+> And not just some raker
 > Raking through a memory
-> that just doesn't belong to me
+> That just doesn't belong to me
 > Just someone I could of been
-> if only i kept walking...
+> If only I kept walking...